Back to blog

 How AI Is Changing Personal Finance in New Zealand

 Artificial intelligence isn't just for big tech companies anymore.
-It's quietly transforming how everyday New Zealanders manage their money.
+It's quietly transforming how everyday New Zealanders manage their money — and it's one of the biggest reasons budgeting apps now beat spreadsheets.

 The old way vs the new way